gpbl/isomorphic500/README.md

 Webpack is used as commonjs module bundler, css builder (using sass-loader) and assets loader (images and svg files).

 The [development config](./webpack/dev.config.js) enables source maps, the [Hot Module Replacement](http://webpack.github.io/docs/hot-module-replacement.html) and [react-hot-loader](http://gaearon.github.io/react-hot-loader/).
-It loads CSS styles with `<style>` (css live reload).
-This config is used by the [webpack-dev-server](webpack/server.js) which serves the files bundled by Webpack.
+It loads CSS styles with `<style>`, to enable styles live reload).
+This config is used by the [webpack-dev-server](webpack/server.js), serving the files bundled by Webpack.

 The [production config](./webpack/prod.config.js) is used to build the production version with `npm run build`: similar to the dev config, it minifies the JS files, removes the `debug` statements and produces an external `.css` file.
 Files are served from a express static directory (i.e. `/public/assets`).